ZolisaSilolo/Simple-AWS-Fraud-Detection-Pipeline/AWS Fraud Detection System Docs/Integrating  the missing Lambda functions.md

+Fraud Detection CloudFormation Template

-Let's integrate the missing Lambda functions and dynamic partition keys into the CloudFormation template.
-We'll add a PredictionLambda to invoke the SageMaker endpoint and a ResponseLambda to handle the results. below is the code:
+“Let’s integrate the missing Lambda functions and dynamic partition keys into the CloudFormation template.
+We’ll add a PredictionLambda to invoke the SageMaker endpoint and a ResponseLambda to handle the results.

+Below is the code:

 Parameters:
   EnvironmentName: